Mapping Recreational Uses of the Ocean in the Mid-Atlantic Region

-The National Oceanic and Atmospheric Administration’s (NOAA) National Marine Protected Areas Center and Office for Coastal Management worked with MARCO to organize and implement the first participatory mapping workshops in Virginia, as well as train staff members from all MARCO states on the process, technology, and workshop facilitation.
+NOAA’s National Marine Protected Areas Center and Office for Coastal Management worked with MARCO to organize and implement the first mapping workshops in Virginia, as well as train staff members from all MARCO states on the process, technology, and workshop facilitation.
 After the initial training, NOAA led the MARCO team through the process for collecting essential spatial information about ocean use patterns from ocean and coastal stakeholders.
 With remote, as-needed support from the Office for Coastal Management, the MARCO team then applied the same process with stakeholders from other Mid-Atlantic states, including natural resource agencies, fishermen, tour guides, outdoor professionals, and avid ocean users.
-Workshop participants used an interactive digital technology to create maps showing the range and intensity of uses of the Mid-Atlantic ocean waters.
+Workshop participants used interactive digital technology to create maps showing the range and intensity of uses of the Mid-Atlantic ocean waters.

 The information collected during this process includes many details about where and how ocean places are used for recreational purposes—from wreck diving and flounder fishing to offshore birding at Mid-Atlantic submarine canyons.
 The workshop results from each state will be integrated to create the region’s first comprehensive map for ocean recreational uses.
 In addition to filling this critical data gap, the participatory mapping process helped the MARCO states build relationships with their ocean and coastal stakeholders by providing a new way for communities to document and share information about places in the ocean that are important to them.